LeprosBr/wedo-commerce/README.md

 ## Link WebDo Commerce: https://wedo-commerce-lprs.vercel.app

-At Wedo you will find medicines, beauty and hygiene.
-To serve our customers, we have physical stores.
-Access now and see prices ...

 To run the project just make a clone and then do yarn install or npm install